 For this type of problem, there are three well-known formulations available: the electric field (EFIE), magnetic field (MFIE) and combined field (CFIE) integral equations.
 However, in order to ensure that solutions can be obtained in a reasonable amount of time, the function spaces used in the discretisation must be chosen carefully.

-We are very grateful for the substantial contributions of the UCL Research Software Development Team to the code itself, installers and testing environment.
 Bempp is supported by EPSRC Grants EP/I030042/1 and EP/K03829X/1.
-We would also like to acknowledge support from the Dune Project for the integration of Dune into Bempp and the HyENA Team at Graz University of Technology who provided definitions of the core integration rules to the project.
+We would like to thank the ExaFMM team for their help integrating their library into Bempp and the HyENA team at Graz University of Technology who provided definitions of the core integration rules to the project.